Wade Creek Farm

 Explore the waterways with Frog and Toad.
 This camp is all about the water!
 Catch frog eggs and watch them hatch, follow handmade boats on their journey downstream, learn about the animals that call the creek and pond their home.
 This camp is definitely for our friends who love the way of water.

-Regenerative Agriculture is a principle of making the land and soil healthier as we grow food.
+Wade Creek Farm uses Regenerative Agriculture as our guiding principle of making the land and soil healthier as we grow food.
 In other words, we nurture the soil and we nourish ourselves.

 What does Regenerative Agriculture look like in practice?